-The McAllen Police Department will hold annual trainings for all MCI community members including staff, instructors and students.
-The trainings will be scheduled each fall in October.
-The training for 2021 will be announced.
+The McAllen Police Department will hold annual training for all MCI community members including staff, instructors and students.
+The training will be scheduled each fall in October.
+The training for 2023 will be announced.
 The training includes;

 MCI's prohibition of crimes of dating violence, domestic violence, sexual assault and stalking as these terms are defined;